byu-cpe/ecen520_student/spi_cntrl/SPI_cntrl.md

 Make sure your design successfully passes this testbench.
 Add the makefile rules named `sim_adxl362` and `sim_adxl362_100` that will perform this simulation from the command line (the `sim_adxl362_100` rule should be used to set the `SCLK_FREQUENCY` parameter to 100_000).

+## Synthesis of SPI Controller Modules

+Before proceeding with the top-level SPI design, it is important to make sure that your SPI controller and adxl362 controller from the previous assignment are properly synthesizable.
+Create a makefile rule named `synth_adxl362_cntrl` that performs "out of context" synthesis of the adxl362 controller module from the preivous assignment (see the [instructions](../rx_sim/UART_Receiver_sim.md#receiver-synthesis) on how to do this).
+Make sure all synthesis warnings and errors are resolved before proceeding with the top-level design.
+If you made any changes to your modules to resolve synthesis errors, rerun the testbenches from the previous assignment to make sure they operate correctly.

 <!--
 ## Preliminary Synthesis